LouisIsMyDog/foscam-ip-camera-monitor/README.md

 ****Requires LAMP to be installed.

-To begin reading FTP images simply fill out config file located in:
+To begin reading FTP images simply fill out the config file located in:
 CCTV/config.php

 To setup config.php: